NEW: Official: Abu Khatallah denied involvement but gave info on others

 Authorities say Abu Khatallah is among the senior leaders of Ansar al Sharia, whose members were among several militias that participated in the attacks on U.S. government facilities in Benghazi on September 11-12, 2012.

-The attacks spawned political controversy in the United States because some Republican lawmakers claim the Obama administration tried to mislead the public about them and should have done more to prevent them.
+The attacks spawned a political controversy in the United States because some Republican lawmakers claim the Obama administration tried to mislead the public about them and should have done more to prevent them.
+The GOP critics say they plan to make Benghazi an issue for former Secretary of State Hillary Clinton, under whose watch the attacks occurred, should she decide to run for president.

 The GOP critics say they plan to make Benghazi an issue for former Secretary of State Hillary Clinton, under whose watch the attacks occurred, should she decide to run for president.

-The criminal investigation led by the FBI has been extraordinarily challenging, authorities say, partly because the lack of Libyan government control in the city prevented investigators from visiting the crime scene for weeks.
+The criminal investigation led by the FBI has been extraordinarily challenging, authorities say, in part because lack of Libyan government control in the city prevented investigators from visiting the crime scene for weeks.

-But U.S. officials say they collected surveillance video, phone recordings and witness statements to bring charges against Abu Khatallah and others involved.
+U.S. officials, however, say they collected surveillance video, phone eavesdropping and witness statements to bring charges against Abu Khatallah and others involved.
+They are charged in a criminal complaint in federal court in Washington.

 U.S. military commandos captured Abu Khatallah in a nighttime raid June 15-16.
 U.S. intelligence assets concocted a ruse to lure him to a villa where the Americans surprised him.
-The commandos, accompanied by several FBI agents, had come ashore by boat and quickly took him back out to sea with them.
+The commandos, accompanied by several FBI agents, came ashore by boat and quickly took him away.
+He remained on the USS New York, undergoing questioning by a team from the FBI-led High-Value Detainee Interrogation Group, until he was taken to court on Saturday.

 Abu Khatallah was appointed a public defender, Michele Peterson.
 He was ordered to remain in custody until hearings set for Wednesday and Friday.